MohiniDeshpande/MohiniDeshpande/README.md

 - She/Her

 ## Current progress
-Currently, I'm working on a project using OpenAI api and React.js to make a simulator
+Currently, I'm working on a few different projects and participating in Hackathons to get that experience

 ## Projects
 Here are some of the projects I've worked on: